bambinos/formulae/_sources/index.rst.txt

-Formulae is a Python library that implements Wilkinson's formulas for statistical models à la lme4.
+formulae is a Python library that implements Wilkinson's formulas for mixed-effects models.

 This package has been written to make it easier to specify models with group effects in `Bambi <https://github.com/bambinos/bambi>`_, a package that makes it easy to work with Bayesian GLMMs in Python, but it could be used independently as a backend for another library.
+The approach in this library is to extend classical statistical formulas in a similar way than in R package `lme4 <https://CRAN.R-project.org/package=lme4>`_.

 Dependencies